himiko3939/Catizen_Premium/README.md

-this bot is for SALE
+THIS BOT IS FOR SALE

 contact me [Here](t.me/Nezuaoi)

-Feature
+Feature :

 -auto merge

 -auto bost gold

 -multi account

 -run via Termux/vps

 -No need API/HASH ( safe )

 no banned if you follow the rules